cdoublev/css/doc/parse/value-definition.md

 The CSS value definitions are extracted by [`w3c/reffy`](https://github.com/w3c/reffy) from CSS specifications, and then written to these files:

-  - /lib/descriptors/definitions.js
+  - `/lib/descriptors/definitions.js`
-  - /lib/properties/definitions.js
+  - `/lib/properties/definitions.js`
-  - /lib/values/definitions.js
+  - `/lib/values/definitions.js`

-Rules are manually defined in lib/rules/definitions.js.
+Rules are manually defined in `lib/rules/definitions.js`.

+Some definitions are extracted from specifications whose status is `Unofficial Draft` and/or that have a warning `Not Ready` (for implementation).
+These specifications are either entirely or partially ignored.

 Some definitions cannot be extracted by `w3c/reffy`, are written in prose, or the same CSS value can be defined in different specifications, sometimes with different definitions, for different reasons: